Matthew-Hurrell/gear-addict/README.md

 ### ESLint Javascript

 All JavaScript files in the Gear Addict project have been run through the JavaScript ESLinter.
-All errors and warnings have been corrected.
-Orginally the linter was throwing an error for react prop-types not being validated.
-As these weren't covered in the course a change was made to the ESLinter settings to ignore prop types.
+Originally the linter was throwing an error for React prop-types not being validated.
+As these weren't covered in the course a change was made to the ESLinter settings to ignore the prop types error.

+Some errors raised by ESLint have been intentionally ignored as they are either incorrect or in relation to code provided in the Code Institute React walkthrough project.

+These errors are as follows -

+1. Form data fields being assigned values but never used - these fields are used, but they are just not being called directly
+2. Do not pass children as props - this is based off of code provided by Code Institute

+All other errors were corrected.

 [Back to top](<#contents>)